Shuashuaa/create-v-kit-spa/README.md

 <h1 align="center">@shuashuaa/v-kit</h1>

 <p align="center">
-An all in one login scaffolding tool setup for a Vue.js-Vuetify login <br> template component with localStorage using Pinia and routing with Vue Router.
+An all in one login scaffolding page setup for a Vue.js-Vuetify <br> with localStorage using Pinia and routing with Vue Router.
 </p>

 <p align="center">